zeen101/unipress-api/readme.txt

 * UniPress API is GPL.

 == Changelog ==

+= 1.8.0 =
+* Strip slashes of POST argument in push notifications
+* Fixing bug caused when Leaky Paywall is enabled but no default restrictions are set

 = 1.7.0 =
-Adding filters for post author and author meta
+* Adding filters for post author and author meta

 = 1.6.0 =
 * Handling Duplicate and Flood triggers for comments appropriately